 TACTT1 demonstrated the safety and tolerability outcomes observed in the preceding trials.
 Again, there were no systemic side effects.
+One non-fatal serious adverse event was observed in the active treatment group; it was considered unrelated to the treatment.
 It further demonstrated the gradual improvement in PROs in AM-101 treated groups that had already been observed in TACTT0.